EMS2/hello-world/README.md

 # hello-world
 Learning
-This is my first try
+This is my second try